MSurfer20/Modified-XV-6/README.md

 * Then, I added the syscall `set_priority` syscall, along with the `setpriority` user program(in `users/setpriority.c`) to change the priority to a specific value.
     * This also resets the niceness to 5, and also sets the pbs_runtime and sleeptime values to 0.
     * I used a different variable `pbs_rtime` instead of `rtime` for niceness computations, since this is set to 0 in `set_priority`, which would mess up benchmark values.
-    * This might lead to wrong values in `procdump`, but since this was allowed through a Moodle query, I have implemented this.
-    * Further, after the syscall, if the new dynamic priority(==static priority) is lesser than the previous dynamic priority(used during scheduling), then the process is yielded and rescheduling takes place.
+    * Further, after the syscall, if the new dynamic priority(==static priority) is lesser than the previous dynamic priority(used during scheduling), then the process is yielded and reschedulig takes place.
-* The value of niceness is changed only after the scheduled process completes its run.
+* The value of niceness is changed only after the scheduled process completes its run(as stated in the requirements).
 * The dynamic priority is calculated for all the processes before selecting the one to be scheduled.
 * Now, the process with the highest priority(least value) is selected.
 In case of ties, number of times the process was scheduled and ctime are used to resolve the process to be selected.
 * Now, we run the process, and after the process gets executed, update the niceness of the process.